-Besides the techniques explained in Section 2, we also consider fuzzy association rules (which generalize the crisp ones) as a way to find presence dependence relations among the terms of a document set.
+We consider fuzzy association rules (which generalize the crisp ones) as a way to find presence dependence relations among the terms of a document set.
 A group of selected terms from the extracted rules generate a vocabulary related to the search topic that helps the user to refine the query.